cromicron/covid_systematic_review/README.md

 ## Running the Code

 To run the code in this repository, follow these steps:
 1. Clone or download the repository to your local machine.
+If you download, make sure to unzip the folder and extract to the directory of your choice.
 2. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 3. Open the Anaconda Prompt and move into the project folder of this project by [using the cd command](https://www.lifewire.com/change-directories-in-command-prompt-5185508).
 4. From anaconda run `conda env create -f env.yml` to create the environment with the required packages